leon-ai/docs.getleon.ai/docs/configuration.md

   "email": "{YOUR GOOGLE EMAIL ADDRESS}"
 }
 ```
+> *`packages/{PACKAGE NAME}/config/config.json`*

-An email will be sent to this email address once the content has been synchronized on your Google Drive.
+An email will be sent to this email address once Leon has synchronized your content on your Google Drive.